HomeOfTheWizard/spring-bridge-maven-plugin/README.md

 ```

-# How it works ?
+# How it works under the hood ?
 This plugin allows you to use JSR330 annotations to inject your spring beans.
 JSR330 is made available in maven with the arrival of sisu.
 Maven uses Sisu since version 3.1.0, so this plugin works from Maven 3.1.x and on.
 It requires Java 11 +.
 See this [doc](https://maven.apache.org/maven-jsr330.html) for more details on how to use JSR330 in maven plugins and about maven's history of DI mechanism.

 The plugin allows injecting the beans via generating code of JSR330 providers.
 The sources of your plugin will be compiled on the `COMPILE` phase by the maven compile plugin.
 The spring-bridge plugin is configurer to run during the same `COMPILE` right after the compilation of your code,
 This is necessary for classpath sharing.
 The plugin needs to access to your classpath to generate the code that it needs.
 Then the plugin will run again the compilation of the generated code.

 Lastly the classes will be scanned and indexed by the sisu maven plugin.
 See again [here](https://maven.apache.org/maven-jsr330.html) for the `sisu-maven-plugin` usage.

-Even though sisu is based on Guice and in guice API we can create custom bindings, maven unforthunately does not expose the Api to plugins.
-The documentation is unfortunately [wrong](https://github.com/eclipse/sisu.plexus/issues/35).
+Even though sisu is based on Guice and in guice API we can create custom bindings, maven unfortunately does not expose the Api to plugins.
+The documentation is [wrong](https://github.com/eclipse/sisu.plexus/issues/35).

 So we have two options to bypass this:
 1. This plugin,